-Are you on the market for new, better quality windows?
+Are you in the market for new, better-quality windows?
 You must have heard about aluminum windows.
-They have become a popular choice amongst residential and commercial clients.
+They have become a popular choice amongst residential and commercial clients amongst other window types.

 As a homeowner, it’s important to consider all window options before you make your choice.
 Today, we’ll be discussing important pros and cons of aluminum windows that you should be aware of.

 Aluminum is one of the few metals that don’t rust.
 It doesn’t have an iron in its composition and therefore doesn’t rust.
 This feature of aluminum makes it such a popular choice for construction as they last longer.